Losing someone close to you can be deeply distressing. People cope with loss in their own ways.

 There are also a number of counselling and advice services available to help you.

-- NHS Choices (link opens in new window) website has lots of useful information about bereavement support.
+- NHS Choices (link opens in new window) has lots of useful information about bereavement support

-- ACAS (link opens in new window) provide advice to employees on their right to take time off work following bereavement.
+- ACAS (link opens in new window) provides advice to employees on their right to take time off work following bereavement